Montenegro women's national volleyball team: Period 2006–2016

 Soon after the Montenegrin independence referendum, Volleyball Federation of Montenegro founded national teams.
 Women's team started to play in 2008, with the first match against Albania (3:0, friendly game).

 Same year, Montenegro played its first games in official competitions – against Georgia in 2009 European Volleyball Championship qualifiers.

 During the time, Montenegro played in qualifiers for European championship 2009, 2011, 2013 and 2015.
 National team participated in qualifiers for 2014 FIVB Volleyball World Championship, too.

 In the period from 2006 to 2016, Montenegro didn't qualify for a European Championship or World Championship, but had significant results in 2013 and 2014 qualifiers.

 At 2015, Montenegro participated at Games of the Small States of Europe, an event for states with less than million inhabitants.
 Montenegrin team won the gold medal, with four wins and sets score 12–0.

 Period 2016–

 On spring 2016, Montenegro women's team for the first time played in 2016 Women's European Volleyball League.

 At the same time, the team started to play in qualifiers for European Championship 2017.
 Montenegro made score 2–1 in the first stage of qualifiers and participated on the final stage, but at the end, with the score 2–4, didn't succeed to qualify for their first big tournament.

 In spring 2016, Montenegrin women's team played for the first time in European Volleyball League, finishing with score 2–4.
 Same score they made in European Volleyball League 2017.

 In 2019, Montenegro once again won gold medal on the Games of Small States on Europe.
 From the other side, national team don't have success to qualify on European Championship in another three occasions - 2019, 2021 and 2023.
+However, after a successful 2026 qualifying campaign they will finally head to the EuroVolley for the first time in 2026.